ampproject/amphtml/extensions/amp-story/amp-story-page.md

 Specifies when to auto-advance to the next page.
 If omitted, the page will not automatically advance.
 The value for `auto-advance-after` must be either a specified amount of time, or the `id` of an [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) or video-interface.

+**exceptions**

+In the absence of `auto-advance-after`, non-video pages are automatically advanced at 10s when viewed through the [Web Story Player](../../extensions/amp-story-player/0.1/amp-story-player.md) on [Android](https://developer.android.com/) devices.

 #### Time

 Auto-advance to the next story page after a specified amount of [time](https://developer.mozilla.org/en-US/docs/Web/CSS/time).
 The time must be positive.